symopsio/sym-aws-iam-quickstart/docsrc/walkthrough.md

 ![Request Modal](img/RequestModal.png)

-Sym will send a request for approval to the appropriate users or channel based on your [`impl.py`](https://github.com/symopsio/sym-iam-quickstart/blob/main/modules/iam-access-flow/impl.py).
+Sym will send a request for approval to the appropriate users or channel based on your [`impl.py`](https://github.com/symopsio/sym-aws-iam-quickstart/blob/main/modules/iam-access-flow/impl.py).

 ![Approval Request](img/ApprovalRequest.png)

-Finally, upon approval, Sym gives you access to the IAM group and updates Slack.
+Finally, upon approval, Sym gives you access to the AWS IAM group and updates Slack.

 ![Approved Access](img/ApprovedAccess.png)